18 Dec CREATING A FESTIVE MEMORY POSTCARD FILM

 CONSIDER INCLUDING AUDIO FROM YOUR CLIPS – The snippets of the sound captured in your video clips can add another layer of emotion.
 So think about leaving the volume up on some clips.
 Beware of background noises or the wind when outside, these can disturb the main source of audio.

 AND FINALLY… Have fun with it.
 It doesn’t have to be the perfect film with perfect footage.
 You don’t have to share with it, just keep it for yourself to watch back next Christmas.
-The main aim is to create something that tells the story of your festive 2020, to evoke the feelings and the memories to look back on.
-And to give you something to focus on and be present at this challenging time.
+The main aim is to create something that tells the story of your festive 2021, to evoke the feelings and the memories to look back on.
+And to give you something to focus on and be present at this time.

 You might surprise yourself… maybe the process of creating it and the finished film is the best gift to give to yourself now and in the future.